Erasmus Work Placement Grant Eligibility

 In some cases, it might be possible to extend the original traineeship period provided that:

 - Your course leader and your placement provider both agree to the extension.

 - The agreement is made and arrangements completed before the scheduled completion date of the original Erasmus traineeship (has to be done at least 1 month before the end of the initial traineeship).

-No Erasmus traineeship, including any extension, may exceed 12 months or extend beyond September 2017.
+No Erasmus traineeship, including any extension, may exceed 12 months.